nickcox/cd-extras/readme.md

 ```

 :point_right:
-The value of `CD_PATH` is an array, not a delimited string as in bash.
+The value of `CD_PATH` is an array, not a delimited string as it is in bash.
 ```pwsh
 [~]> setocd CD_PATH ~/Documents/, ~/Downloads
 [~]> $cde.CD_PATH